dalboris/learning-symbol-visibility/01-gcc-basics/README.md

 ```

 Now, you can notice that we didn't indicate explicitly any visibility for `add`.
 Therefore,
-the symbol has also be exported, which is the default in GCC:
+the symbol has also been exported, which is the default in GCC:

 ```
 0000000000000620 T _Z3addii